ssciwr/body-eye-sync/docs/experiments.md

   This is the input that carries eye tracking, so it needs a `gaze_path` as well as a `path`: the gaze samples the same device recorded, as a TSV file.
 They share the video's clock, and so its `timeline`.
-Video formats with audio, such as MP4, include that audio during video playback.
-The assumption here is that if audio becomes misaligned during recordings, it should be fixed in preprocessing (e.g. to set the audio to a mid point throughout the audio, or to split into separate clips where audio-video synchronise.
-It would be hard for us to manage a "second kind of offset" for when glasses video and audio becomes out of sync; amongst other things because that does not happen at just one point in time and can be a very small offset differences.
+Video formats with audio, such as MP4, include that audio during video playback. for when glasses video and audio becomes out of sync; amongst other things because that does not happen at just one point in time and can be a very small offset differences.
 - `fixed_videos`: video from a camera at a fixed position in the room.